 The driving force behind Dropbox has been its simplicity.
 In fact it has become so popular since its launch, that it is rumored the company may break $100 Million in sales this year.
 They have taken in very little venture capital and maintain a small staff of about 45 employees.

 Dropbox has become so popular, that many popular applications for the iPhone, iPad, and Android devices have hooks into Dropbox.
 For example, GoodReader is an application that allows you to read Microsoft Office documents as well as PDF filed on your mobile device.
 One of the services that Goodreader can connect to and download files from is Dropbox.

-This is not a unique service and certainly not the first or only cloud enabled service, but it is a simple way of showing what a cloud-enabled application looks like.
-Google Apps and Amazon’s Web Services are also great example of cloud-enabled applications.
-Dropbox just makes it up towards the top of my list due to its simplicity; integration with net connected devices and applications and the fact that you can store up to 2GB of data for free.
+This is not a unique service and indeed not the first or only cloud-enabled service, but it is a simple way of showing what a cloud-enabled application looks like.
+Google Apps and Amazon’s Web Services are also a great example of cloud-enabled applications.
+Dropbox just makes it up towards the top of my list due to its simplicity; integration with net-connected devices and applications and the fact that you can store up to 2GB of data for free.